What is Forest CLT?

 A.We are currently drawing up an allocations policy and discussing it with the council.
 At the moment, to be eligible you need to:

-Lived or worked in Waltham Forest for at least 2 years or have a family connection
+Lived or worked in Waltham Forest for at least 2 years or have a significant family connection

-Be able to afford the CLT home you want, but not be able to afford a similar home on the open market
+Be able to afford the CLT home you want (including any housing benefit for rental homes), but not be able to afford a similar home on the open market

 Be a member of Forest CLT and contribute to the project